New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Conclusions

 \section{Conclusions}

-This paper presents a comparison of all semi-inclusive $\nu_\mu-^{40}$Ar and $\nu_e-^{40}$Ar cross section measurements with two different theoretical approaches: RDWIA calculations using ED-RMF and ROP FSI models, and the SuSAv2 model implemented in GENIE.
-For the RDWIA models the calculation is performed taking into account conservative uncertainties associated to the modeling of the spectral function used for the description of the initial state.
-Despite using large uncertainties for the spectral function parameterization, especially for the neutron occupation numbers as can be seen in Table~\ref{table: uncertanties}, the cross section calculations deviate by at most 6-7$\%$ from the mean values for all the variables and in the region where the QE cross section is large.
+This paper presents a comparison of semi-inclusive $\nu_\mu-^{40}$Ar and $\nu_e-^{40}$Ar cross section measurements with two different theoretical approaches: RDWIA calculations using ED-RMF and ROP FSI models, and the SuSAv2 model implemented in GENIE.
+For the RDWIA models the calculation is performed taking into account conservative uncertainties associated with the modeling of the spectral function used for the description of the initial state.

-Among the two RDWIA approaches considered in this work, the ROP model provides the best overall agreement with data for both CC0$\pi$Np and CC0$\pi$1p topologies, although the former present large uncertainties.
-It is worth mentioning in the CC0$\pi$Np case the accordance between the ROP predictions and data as function of the muon and proton kinematics, except for the forward muon scattering angles (see Fig.~\ref{CC0pi1p_costhetal}).
+Among the two RDWIA approaches considered in this work, the ROP model provides the best overall agreement with data for both CC0$\pi$Np and CC0$\pi$1p topologies.
+Only ROP is able to obtain a quantitatively reasonable agreement with the measurements, achieving an average $\chi^2$/\textit{d.o.f} across all measurements of 0.95 compared to 2.84 for ED-RMF.
+It is worth mentioning in the CC0$\pi$1p case the accordance between the ROP predictions and data as function of the muon and proton kinematics, except for the forward muon scattering angles (see Fig.~\ref{CC0pi1p_costhetal}) where the reported very low data point appears not to be present in subsequent analyses.

-With regard to the SuSAv2 model implemented with GENIE, the present study shows that the semi-inclusive RDWIA models are in better agreement with data for most of the kinematics explored, particularly at the kinematics explored by the CC0$\pi$Np topology for protons with momentum below 0.6 GeV for both electron and muon neutrinos.
-This comparison provides useful information on the kinematical regions where the SuSAv2-GENIE results are solid and those where they are not reliable.
+To conclude, the present study shows that the ROP model is in better agreement with data than the GENIE-SuSAv2 model for most of the kinematics explored.
+This comparison provides useful information on the kinematic regions where the GENIE-SuSAv2 results provide reasonable agreement with data and those where they are not reliable.
+The contributions from the 2p2h channel to the reaction analysed in this work, as well as future microscopic semi-inclusive 2p2h calculations, could be validated against additional exclusive measurements like CC0$\pi$ 1 muon and two protons in the final state topology measured by the MicroBooNE collaboration~\cite{microboonecollaboration2023measurement}.

-To conclude, the analysis performed in this work also points to a possible overestimation of the pion absorption contribution implemented in GENIE in some particular kinematical situations, for instance the distribution as function of $\theta_{\mu p}^{\textnormal{reco}}$.
-This suggests implementing alternative models for the description of this process, as well as a semi-inclusive calculation of the 2p2h contributions.